-The clinical faculty value student involvement in the governance of the program.
+The Clinical Faculty value student involvement in the governance of the program.
 All students may be involved in program governance via their participation in program meetings and various evaluation mechanisms.
 Additionally, the program utilizes a student representative at the MFT (clinical) faculty meetings.
 Generally, the role of the student representative is to 1) share student perspectives on various issues being discussed and 2) bring student issues to the attention of the MFT faculty.
-Of course, students are always welcome to bring issues directly to a MFT faculty member, if they would prefer.
-The student representative is selected by self- or other-nomination, followed by a student vote.
+[Of course, students are always welcome to bring issues directly to a MFT faculty member, if they would prefer.]
+In addition to participating in MFT (clinical) faculty meetings, the student representative also provides leadership for planning social activities.
+The student representative is appointed by the Clinical Faculty.
 The student representative is appointed for the period of one academic year, unless scheduling conflicts precludes student participation in a given semester.
-In this case, a new student representative is identified, using the process outlined above.
+In this case, a new student representative is identified.